Effective Date: November 2020

-13.2 Remote users must authenticate with two-factor authentication prior to accessing Splunk networks containing Customer Content.
+13.2 Users must authenticate with two-factor authentication prior to accessing Splunk networks containing Customer Content.

 14. Vendor Security

-14.3 Splunk uses a risk-based approach to verify on-going vendor compliance with Splunk’s Security Policies.
+14.4 Splunk uses a risk-based approach to monitor vendor security practices and compliance with their agreements with Splunk.

 15. Physical Security

-15.1 Splunk grants physical access to Splunk facilities (including data centers where necessary) based on role.
+15.1 Splunk grants physical access to Splunk facilities (including Splunk-operated data centers where applicable) based on role.
 Splunk removes physical access when access is no longer required, including upon termination.